-- Year 11 to enter the Dining Rooms immediately with priority over Year 7. - Year 7 to enter the Dining Rooms immediately as capacity allows.
-Year 7 to queue down the Staff Room Corridor when waiting for entry into the Dining Rooms.

-- Year 8 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.10pm).

-- Year 10 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.25pm).

-- Year 9 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.35pm).
+- Year 11 to enter the Dining Rooms immediately with priority over Year 7. - Year 7 to queue in the covered area adjacent to the Theatre when called from the Quad (estimated to be from 12.05pm). - Year 8 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.15pm). - Year 10 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.25pm). - Year 9 to queue in the covered area adjacent to the Theatre and enter the building to queue down the Staff Room Corridor when capacity allows (estimated to be from 12.35pm).